CodersSquad/hello-c-world/start-up/00-basics.md

 ---

 #  Resources
-This material was base in some extracts of the following book:
+This material was generated with some extracts of the following book:

 - **The C Programming Language** (chs.
 1,2,3,4) - _by_ _Brian_ _W._ _Kernighan_